-Finally, as an additional robustness analysis, all models for both the Black-White male and female groups were rerun after removing multivariate outliers with the Minimum Covariance Determinant (MCD) proposed by Leys et al. (2018) who argued that the basic Mahalanobis Distance was not a robust method.
+The examination of outliers is another, yet necessary, robustness check.
+All models for both the Black-White male and female groups were rerun after removing multivariate outliers with the Minimum Covariance Determinant (MCD) proposed by Leys et al. (2018) who argued that the basic Mahalanobis Distance was not a robust method.
 Although the multivariate normality was barely acceptable, the number of outliers was large: MCD removed 1,948 White males and 338 Black males, and 1,005 White females and 372 Black females.
 The fit indices and parameter estimates in all models barely changed at all (this includes the VPR models as well).
-If anything has changed, it was the strict invariance model, which somewhat improved in the male group, with CFI=.001, and female group, with CFI=.002.
+If anything has changed, it was the strict invariance model, which somewhat improved in the male group, with CFI = .001, and female group, with CFI = .002.
 In other words, strict invariance is less violated without outliers.